- Home

 Joint bursary with Wellbeing of Women to fund an Entry Level Scholarship.

-The busary recepients were: Dr Wilkinson from the University of Manchester who was awarded £7,202.50 for the project "Investigating the effect of dexamethasone on the vascular reactivity of chorionic plate arteries in vitro" and Dr Jardine from QMUL for the project "Exploring the relationship between hypertensive diseases in pregnancy, cardiovascular morbidity and ethnicity: a linked data approach".
+The busary recipients were: Dr Wilkinson from the University of Manchester who was awarded £7,202.50 for the project "Investigating the effect of dexamethasone on the vascular reactivity of chorionic plate arteries in vitro" and Dr Jardine from QMUL for the project "Exploring the relationship between hypertensive diseases in pregnancy, cardiovascular morbidity and ethnicity: a linked data approach".

 2022